francescogreppi/francescogreppi.github.io/_posts/2016-04-20-closures-pt2.markdown

 function sum(){
 	// this is the lexical environment of sum()
 	// b:3, addition: function
+	// reference: global lexical environment
 	var b = 3;

 	function addition(){
 		//this is the lexical environment of addition
 		// c: a+b
+		// reference: sum lexical environment
 		var c = a+b;
 	}

 	return addition;
 }
 ```

+Thanks to this hierarchy, functions can access their outer scope, straight to the global scope.
+Let's now have a look at [closures](/javascript/2016/04/21/closures-pt3.html).